Wallpaper. It’s back “in” apparently.

 Tip two: Be careful that the surface you intend to decorate is suitable and prepared.

-Tip three: Choose the correct paper for the job
+Tip three: Choose the correct wallpaper for the job

 You also need to choose a suitable wallpaper for the room your attempting to decorate, as wall paper in bathrooms and kitchens are notably different and need to be colour fast and wipe clean.